muralitheda/python-basics/README.md

 ✅ Python allows both **imperative(how to do)** and **functional(what to do)** styles, but FP makes programs more elegant, readable, and maintainable.

-Here’s a clear, structured explanation of **how Python is an Object-Oriented Programming (OOP) language**, covering each point you listed 👇

 ---

 ### 8. Python is Object Oriented Programming Language — How?